Terms and conditions - NAIDOC Week grants

 - Council is not obliged to give the full amount nominated in your application.
 Your group should have alternate plans for funding its planned activity.

-- Successful applicants are to provide Council with a written report by Friday, 5 November 2021.
-The report must include information about how a grant was spent and the benefits the activity provided to the community.
+- Successful applicants are encouraged to provide Council with a written report by 30 November 2022.
+The report should include information about how the grant was spent and the benefits the activity provided to the community.

 Timetable for grant applications

-For more information contact Council's Community Development Officer, Emily Dannock:
+For more information contact Council's Community Development Coordinator, Zoe Morgan: